zpollats/LongTermStockPerformancePrediction/README.md

 ## Conclusion

-In conclusion, using our model will allow the Tanzanian Ministry of Water to optimize their resource allocation by sending maintenance teams to pumps that truly need repairs or are non-functional.
-In following our model, the Tanzanian Ministry of Water will be able to ensure that non-functional water pumps are out of service for minimal time, which will improve access to potable water for the people of Tanzania.
-Our model was able to predict the correct class on unseen data approximately 80% of the time.
+In conclusion, using my model will allow newer investors to quickly determine which companies to invest in for the long term.
+Focusing on the companies that do outperform the market rather than those that underperform will help investors see fruitful gains in their portfolios.

 ## For More Information

-See the full analysis in the [Data Cleaning Notebook](working_notebook.ipynb) and the [Modeling Jupyter Notebook](modeling_notebook.ipynb) or review [this presentation](presentation.pdf).
+See the full analysis in the [Data Cleaning Notebook](data_cleaning_notebook.ipynb) and the [Modeling Jupyter Notebook](modeling_notebook.ipynb) or review [this presentation](presentation.pdf).

 For additional info, you can reach out to me: